 This change means that what was previously known as implied or tacit consent is no longer valid, and this is clearly specified in the regulation that “silence, marked boxes or inaction must not constitute consent”.

-Let’s see one by one the main characteristics of consent in the GDPR and what they mean:
+Let’s see one by one the main features of consent in the GDPR and what they mean:

-In first place, the consent must be free, that is, the interested person must have a real option to accept or not, and in case he/she decides to reject the consent, he/she does not suffer negative consequences.
+The consent must be free, that is, the interested person must have a real option to accept or not, and if they decide to reject the consent there will not be any negative consequences.

 The consent must be specific, which means that the purposes of the processing of the assigned data must appear specifically and in none of the cases can be extended once the interested person has consented to the collection and processing of their data.

-The use of digital signature solutions adapted to the regulations, such as viafirma documents, facilitates compliance with this requirement through the encryption of the information and a time mark that guarantees the inalterability of the document after the signature.
+The use of digital signature solutions adapted to the regulations, such as Viafirma Documents, makes compliance easier with this requirement through the encryption of the information and a time mark that guarantees the inalterability of the document after the signature.

 The consent must be granular, this is, that there must be an option of consent for each purpose of the data granted, and informed, that is, that the document includes the data processing need, purpose and temporality, and the rights of the interested and how to exercise them and information regarding the